148th Infantry Regiment (United States): World War II

 After but a brief rest unloading ships at Guadalcanal, the 148th was again to lead the way for the 37th and follow the 3rd Marine Division into Bougainville.
 Once the perimeter defenses were set, it was a matter of marking time until the Japanese 6th Division hit.
 Early March 1944 found them doing just that, making a penetration of the 145th lines near Hill 700.
 The 2nd Battalion, under the command of Lt.
 Col. (now Col.) Herbert W. Radcliffe, was ordered to counter-attack and drive the Japanese from the Hill.
 After a brief but bloody battle, the 2nd Battalion restored the lines.
 Within a week the 2nd Battalion again was called upon to back up the 129th Infantry in its sector.
 For their heroic and courageous efforts, three units of the 148th Infantry received the Presidential Unit Citation.

-January 1945 saw the 148th pushing ashore at Lingayen Gulf, Luzon Island, and heading toward Manila.
+The 148th push ashore at Lingayen Gulf, Luzon Island, on January 9, 1945 "Luzon Day" saw the and heading toward Manila.
 To the veterans of the 148th, there can be no doubt as to which unit reached Manila first.
 Along the way such strongholds as Clark Field, Fort Stotensburg and Santa Tomas had to be neutralized.
 Following the fall of Manila, the 148th pushed on toward Balete Pass and thence onward to Baguio and the fall of the summer capital.
-Before the 148th could catch their breath they were on the move again, this time up through the Cagayen Valley and moving toward Aparri before the Japanese finally surrendered.
+Before the 148th could catch their breath they were on the move again, this time up through the Cagayan Valley and moving toward Aparri before the Japanese finally surrendered.

-Post WWII
+End of World War II

 From September to December 1945, the 148th performed occupational tasks in Luzon before they returned to the United States.
 Once more a job of reorganization followed the deactivation of the 37th Division back in Ohio.
 15 January 1952 found the 148th back in the deep South, this time at Camp Polk, LA.

 The 148th Regiment was reorganized 1 April 1963 to consist only of the 1st Battalion, 148th Infantry (written 1-148th) an element of the 37th Infantry Division.

-11 September 2001
+11 September 2001 - 2002 Operation Noble Eagle

 After 11 September 2001, A-D Companies of the 1-148 Infantry activated to federal active duty on 6 October 2001 and shipped to Ft.
 Knox, KY, for mobilization training and validation.
 HHC and E Companies soon followed, and activated to federal active duty on 15 October 2001.
 Prior to moving to Ft.
 Knox, KY, the battalion headquarters set up shop at Rickenbacker National Guard Base in Columbus, Ohio, from 24 September to 8 October 2001, in order to provide command and control over the mobilization.
 As of early 2002, the 148th Infantry was standing guard over American federal installations on its home soil, across the Mid-West region of the United States, in support of Operation Noble Eagle.